foundriesio/docs/source/reference-manual/docker/compose-apps.rst

 ============

-Docker-compose Apps or "Compose Apps" are the recommended way for doing application development in a Foundries Factory.
+Docker-compose Apps or "Compose Apps" are the recommended way for doing application development in a FoundriesFactory.
 Docker-compose has emerged as a great way to develop applications.
 However, it doesn't specify how to **distribute** applications.
 Compose apps fill in this gap for Factory devices.